 Ans: Every possible thing is not viable.
 1nm processors may be more expensive than 7nm and 10nm processors.
 Furthermore, tolerance to minor defects for 1nm processors may be lower than for 7nm and 10nm processors.
 Extensive R&D research may also be required to reduce costs and tolerance.

-Ans: Building a smaller transistor will require much more expensive factory and R & D costs etc.
+Ans: Building a smaller transistor will require a much more expensive factory and R & D costs etc.

 Ans: We can't go below 1 nm because then you'd have to figure out how to make a transistor out of half an atom, which the world is not able to do till now.